Prag8855/aab/content/guides/permanent-residence.md

 - [ ] **Have a German spouse, child or parent**
 - [ ] **Live together for 3 years**
-    You must live together, in Germany, for 3 years without interruption.[^29]
+    You must live together, in Germany, for 3 years without interruption.[^29] You can also [become a citizen](#citizenship) after 3 years.
 - [ ] **Speak [[B1]] German**
     You can understand what people say when they talk in a simple language about certain topics.
 You can do things like open a bank account without help.
-- [ ] **Have a place to live**
-    Your apartment must be [big enough](/guides/anmeldung-in-english-berlin#how-many-people-can-register-at-the-same-address) for you and your family.

-There is no pension requirement.[^56] You can also [become a citizen](#citizenship) after 3 years.
+There is no pension requirement.[^56]

-### If your spouse has a Blue Card or a work visa
+### If your spouse has a [[Blue Card]] or a [work visa](/glossary/Work%20Visa)

 To become a permanent resident, you must also...

 - [ ] **Live with your spouse for 3 to 5 years**
-    5 years living with your spouse, or 3 years if you work at least 20 hours per week.[^28]
+    3 years if you work at least 20 hours per week, or 5 years otherwise.[^28]

 Your spouse must...

 - [ ] **Have a job**
     If they are unemployed, or if their contract ends in under 6 months, you probably won't get a PR.
 They might also reject you if your spouse is in their [probation period](/glossary/Probezeit).
 - [ ] **Have a [[Blue Card]] or a [work visa](/glossary/Work%20Visa)**
     It must be a Blue Card, or a §18a, §18b or §18d work visa.
+The type of work visa is [written on your residence permit](/illustrations/freelance-visa-type.png).

 ### If you have a [student visa](/glossary/Student%20visa)